 Jacob Baradaeus (died July 30, 578) was Bishop of Edessa from 543 until his death.
 One of the most important figures in the history of the Syriac Orthodox Church, and the Oriental Orthodox churches generally, he was a defender of the Monophysite movement in a time when its strength was declining.
 His instrumental efforts in reorganizing and revitalizing the community gave it its alternate name, the Jacobites

 The Jacobite Syrian Church is part of the Syrian Orthodox Church, located in Kerala, India.
-It recognizes the Syrian Orthodox Patriarch of Antioch, currently Ignatius Zakka II was, as its supreme head.
+It recognizes the Syrian Orthodox Patriarch of Antioch, currently Ignatius Aphrem II, as its supreme head.
 It functions as a largely autonomous archdiocese within the church, under the authority of the Catholicos of India, currently Baselios Thomas I. Its members are part of the St. Thomas Christian community, which traces its origins to the evangelical activity of Thomas the Apostle in the 1st century.

 As part of the Syrian Orthodox communion the church uses the West Syrian liturgy and is part of the Oriental Orthodox group of churches

 For more detailed information on the Church's History/Origin.
 Please Click Here